JulianOtten/api-framework/readme.md

 rework routing to work with attributes instead of a router class itself this will allow for middleware implementations this also allows for defining which payload we EXPECT and which payload we SEND

+# new idea
+have a resources folder, which is devided in sub folders containing the resource this can be auto loaded through vendor autoload in the resource folder, you have a resource controller. this will register some key classes you need something like routes, seeder, interface etc structure might look like:
+- resources
+  - ingredients
+    - ingredientsController - extends base controller
+    - ingredientInterface
+    - ingredientSeeder
+    - ingredientRoutes

+the base controller should implement an interface that will have methods to retrieve all these special classes if a class is not available, it should be null instead

+then in a global app class, we register each resource, only pointing to the resource controller. all of this can now be attribute driven (routes get their route attributes, interfaces their database/json attributes, and seeders their respective logic attributes (Like if a seeding job is required or for testing purposes, as a small example))